 The employer is provided with quantifiable evidence to indicate the potential competency of each candidate, including their strengths, weaknesses, and characteristics.
 A systematic approach can assist recruiters in evaluating the relevant factors, taking the job specifications and demands of the role into consideration.

-Recruitment tests also eliminate the potential for the unconscious bias that often occurs when hiring decisions are made subjectively by individuals.
+Recruitment tests also eliminate the potential for unconscious bias that often occurs when hiring decisions are made subjectively by individuals.

-Why are recruitment tests important?
+Why are recruitment tests necessary?

 As recruitment tests provide quantifiable evidence, they are considered more reliable than a bias of emotion or the impression gained by an employer.
 It seems that many successful companies agree, as surveys have found that up to 61% of companies use psychometric testing in mature markets, with this figure rising to as high as 75% within The Times top 100 companies.

 The traditional job recruitment process undertaken by hiring managers or employers can involve taking risks that may ultimately negatively impact the organisation, from causing operational faults to bringing down working standards.

 The assessments typically used by employers as part of the hiring process are naturally biased in multiple ways.
 This bias might lead to hiring mistakes, such as an interviewer dismissing an ideal candidate for subjective reasons or mistakenly employing a qualified candidate who doesn't possess the necessary attributes to fit into the existing team.